 The Pixel 6 may feature a camera sensor from Samsung, for its main camera.
-Some indications for the ISOCELL sensor were found in the Google Camera app, but that doesn’t really confirm anything.
+Some indications for the ISOCELL sensor were found in the Google Camera app, on several ocassions, but that doesn’t really confirm anything.
 If that ends up being the case, the 50-megapixel ISOCELL GN2 camera sensor could be a good candidate for the camera.
 This is a 1/1.12-inch camera sensor with a 1.4um pixel size.
 The Pixel 6 will support 4K selfie video as well, if the leaked info is to be believed.
 We still don’t have any information about the front-facing camera, though.

 A “gimbal-like steady cam mode” has been mentioned in one of the rumors.
 That very same source also said that we can expect “big improvements in video”.
 It remains to be seen if that will pan out or not.